jupyter/nbgrader/nbgrader/docs/source/user_guide/advanced.rst

   <https://github.com/jupyter/nbgrader/issues/544>`__). :ref:`PRs welcome!
   <pull-request>`

-This section covers some further and configuration scenarios that offen occur with the *assignment list* extension.
+This section covers some further and configuration scenarios that often occur with the *assignment list* extension.

 In previous versions of nbgrader, a special process had to be used to enable this extension for all users on a multi-user system.
 As described in the main :doc:`installation` documentation this is no longer required.